wrfhowell/Stock-Market-Simulator/README.md

 - Risk from 1 - 5 (more risk has potential for greater wins or greater losses)
 - Amount of time you want to invest (eg. amount of days)
 - Quantity (eg. how much money to invest)
-- Current public perception 1-5 (1 being bad, 5 being good)
+- Current public perception 1-5 (1 being bad, 5 being good)  -- not yet implemented

-An example of text with **bold** and *italic* fonts.
-Note that the IntelliJ markdown previewer doesn't seem to render

 ---

 ## User Stories

-- As a user, I want to be able to add money to my account
+- As a user, I want to be able to add money to my portfolio
-- As a user, I want to add or remove a stock to my portfolio
+- As a user, I want to be able to add a stock to my portfolio.
+That stock should contain information about stock price, market cap and other important factors
-- As a user, I want to input factors for that stock
+- As a user, I want to be able to invest money into that stock, and then let it invest for a certain amount of days to see the outcome of if I have gainer or lost money in the investment
 - As a user, I want to view how my portfolio is performing (overall and individual stocks)
+- As a user, I want to be able to sell and remove a stock from my portfolio

 #### **Example:**